Alessio Picariello

-Clemente Alessio Picariello (born 27 August 1993) is an Italian-born Belgian racing driver competing in the 2025 IMSA SportsCar Championship driving for AO Racing.
-He has won the ADAC Formel Masters in 2013, the Audi R8 LMS Cup in 2017, and is a two-time champion in the GTE class of the European Le Mans Series, having become champion in 2020 and 2023.
+Alessio Clemente Picariello (born 27 August 1993) is a Belgian racing driver.
+He is an overall GT World Challenge Europe Endurance Cup champion, winning the title in 2025 for Rutronik Racing, and raced in IMSA's GTP class for Proton Competition.
+Picariello previously won the ADAC Formel Masters in 2013, the Audi R8 LMS Cup in 2017 and the European Le Mans Series' GTE class in 2020 and 2023.
+He is a Porsche contracted driver.